CollinNiemela/CollinNiemela/README.md

 ### Hey there, I'm Collin Niemela
 My name is Collin, I'm from Washington and I enjoy game development and software engineering.
-I'm currently a junior at the University of Washington Bothell studying Computer Science.
+I'm currently a senior at the University of Washington Bothell studying Computer Science.
 I recently interned as a Data Analyst and I've created numerous game and software prototypes in the past.